MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/deploy.md

 When you make changes to your docs config or the docs directory, especially editing on GitHub directly, it's often useful to have the docs site build and deploy automatically in a remote environment.
 This is provided for free by GitHub.

 See the [docs.yml](https://github.com/MichaelCurrin/mkdocs-quickstart/blob/master/.github/workflows/docs.yml) workflow provided with this project.
 You don't have to change anything there.
 The token will be generated for you by GitHub Actions.

-### Mixing deploy approaches

-Warning - even though using the `--force` flag to force push, I _still_ got an error on the CI that I need to pull in changes first.
-This failing state was _caused_ by doing manual local deploy.

-Deleting the branch and rerunning the CI fixed it.

-But otherwise, avoid mixing the deploy command locally and other times doing it with CI.
-Maybe MkDocs needs to make a fix on the force flag.